Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

 During your first meeting with a personal injury attorney after an injury, they will want to hear about what happened.
-In any such meeting, the attorney will collect many different kinds of information from you.
+In any such meeting, the attorney and their legal team will collect many different kinds of information from you.

-The length of the initial interview can vary depending on the circumstances that led to your injuries.
-In rather straightforward cases, such as car accidents, the first meeting probably won't take very long, especially if you come prepared.
-In more complicated cases, like medical malpractice or injuries from defective products, the initial interview will usually take longer.
+The length of the initial interview depends on the circumstances that led to your injuries.
+In rather straightforward cases, such as car accidents, the first meeting probably won't take very long if you come prepared.
+In more complicated cases, like wrongful death, medical malpractice, or claims involving injuries from defective products, the initial interview about your personal injury claim will often take longer.

 Read on to learn more about what to expect when you meet with a personal injury attorney.